dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T312: Striving for justice leads to a more equitable society.
+### T312: Promoting justice and equity creates a better society.

 |Support|
 |---|